Roomify/rooms/README.txt

 --------------------------------------
 The use of the DateInterval class means that we need at least PHP5.3

-In general this module makes use of latest Calendar and Date functions in so make sure those are enabled in your PHP setup.
+In general this module makes use of latest Date functions in PHP so make sure those are enabled in your PHP setup.
 We may scale back on this to make things more usable for a wider range of setups.